 - Adaptation Deviation: Like so many book-based films (mostly minor ones), only the general plot of the novel remains consistent with the movie, with a heavy abundance of differences such as the setting being moved from Marblehead, Massachusetts to Quincy, Washington (for budgetary reasons) and Sam being de-aged to a year younger than his literary counterpart.

-- Adult Fear: Two children take a car for a joyride, one ends up hospitalized, and the other doesn't survive.
+- Adult Fear: Charlie and Sam take a neighbors car to a baseball game.
+On the way home, they get into a crash.
+Charlie ends up hospitalized, and Sam doesn't survive.

 - An Astral Projection, Not a Ghost Tess.
 Her actual body is still barely alive at the sight where her yacht crashed, and will perish if Charlie cannot find her in time.